Claudiomics/azure-database-migration/README.md

 ## Geo Repliacation and Failover

-One feature in Azure SQL Database is Geo-Replication, which asynchronously rep;icares the primary database to a secondary region.
+One feature in Azure SQL Database is Geo-Replication, which asynchronously replicares the database to a secondary region.
 This is a service that provides data redundancy () and high availability in the case of a regional outage or disaster, and the database can be restored from the second geographical location.

+The primary database is the original that serves your application and handles read/write operations, and the seconday database is a read-only copy that is located in a diffrent Azure region.
+To minimize performacy impact, they are synchronized asychronosly.

+This section of the project configures the geo-replication for the production database, increading sata protection by establishing a synchronised copy of the database in a secondary region.
+This strategic redundancy ensures continous data availability and minimises potential downtime during unforseen disruptions.

+I oversee failover tests aimed at simulating real-world scenarios.
+A planner failover to the secondary region allows access to the secondary database.

+Below are the steps I took to complete this part of the project.

 [Back to Table of Contents](#table-of-contents)